ravigurram8/rgdeploy/README.md

 2. Helps to serve the application on a secure port using SSL certificates stored in AWS ACM.

 create an ALB security Group with the following inbound and outbound rules.
- Inbound Rules - HTTP 80 ,HTTPS 443,SSH 22 .
+ - Inbound rules - HTTP 80 ,HTTPS 443,SSH 22 .
- outbound Rules - All Traffic.
+ - outbound Rules - All Traffic.

 Use the AWS CLI to create an Application Load Balancer choosing all three public subnets created by the quickstart above.